Iron-voldy/IOT-Piano-Doc/docs/getstarted.md

      ```

 2. **Testing the Connection**:
-   - Navigate to the "Add Collection" page in the frontend.
+   - Navigate to the homepage in the frontend.
-   - Test the "Get Weight" button, which should retrieve the latest weight data from the backend API.
+   - Test the "Play Song" and "Submit Notes" features, which should interact with the backend API.

 ---

 ## 4. First Use

-### Step 1: Placing a Weight on the Scale
+### Step 1: Playing Notes
-- Power on the weight scale.
-- Place the harvested tea on the load cell to measure the weight.
-- The weight will display on the LCD screen.

-### Step 2: Verifying the Weight
-- Navigate to the web interface.
+- Power on the system and connect to the web interface.
-- Enter the employee ID and confirm the displayed weight.
+- Enter the song name, musical notes, and durations in the input fields.

+### Step 2: Playing the Song
+- Select the desired mode (Tutorial or Play Mode) and hit the "Play Selected Song" button to start the visual LED display.

-### Step 3: Saving the Weight
+### Step 3: Viewing Performance Data
-- Once confirmed, the weight and employee ID are saved in the database.
-- You can view all saved entries on the **Final Weights Table** page.
+- Once a session is complete, the performance data is saved and can be viewed on the **Performance** page in a graphical format.

 ---